-All employees working more than 20 hours per week during the year participate in the South Dakota Retirement System (SDRS), a cost-sharing, multiple-employer, hybrid defined-benefit plan administered by SDRS to provide retirement benefits for employees of the State of South Dakota and its political subdivisions.
-The SDRS provide retirement, disability and survivor benefits.
+All employees, working more than 20 hours per week during the year, participate in the South Dakota Retirement System (SDRS).
+SDRS is a hybrid defined-benefit plan designed with several defined contribution paytype provisions, and is administered by SDRS to provide retirement benefits for employees of the State of South Dakota and its political subdivisions.
+The SDRS provides retirement, disability, and survivor benefits.
 The right to receive retirement benefits vests after three years of credited service.
-Authority for establishing, administering and amending plan provisions are found in SDCL 3-12.
+Authority for establishing, administering, and amending plan provisions are found in SDCL 3-12.
 The SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained at https://sdrs.sd.gov/publications.aspx or by writing to the SDRS, P.O.
 Box 1098, Pierre, SD 57501-1098 or by calling (605) 773-3731.